 FURRY FRIENDS FOSTER & RESCUE, INC.

-The past year has been a struggle for our rescue financially.
-Our medical fund is empty, and has been for this entire year.
-We remain committed to providing our dogs with the best medical care available, and we have a number of dogs in our rescue with chronic medical conditions.
+The past several years have been a struggle for our rescue financially.
+Our medical fund has been empty consistently.
+We remain committed to providing our dogs with the best medical care available, and we have dogs in our rescue with chronic medical conditions.
 We are in urgent need of your help to cover the cost of their care, and to chart a path forward.

 All of the other dogs in the rescue also require medical care that is, although less costly, nonetheless necessary - not to mention that, as all pet owners know, emergencies invariably come up and we must be prepared for that.

 As a result, we have been unable to take on more.
-We did not intake any new dogs in 2022 - we must be able to provide reliably for our current dogs before we can make a commitment to others.
+We have not been able to intake any new dogs since early 2022 - we must be able to provide reliably for our current dogs before we can make a commitment to others.

 Right now … today … we need YOUR help to be able to continue to fulfill our mission.